Brief: Design a mixed reality sleep solution for multi-users.

-At sunset, the candles light.
+The lights are on.
 When bedtime is approaching, satellite candles around the home begin to flicker to notify the couple.
-With a gesture or using the app, the bedtime can be delayed.
+With a gesture or the app, the bedtime can be delayed.

 Users interact with the candle through three gestures.

-1. "Spark the flame" to light a candle.
+"Spark the flame" to light a candle

-2. "Fan the flame” to snooze the bedtime.
+"Fan the flame” to snooze the bedtime.

-3. "Pinch out the flame" to turn off the lights.
+"Pinch out the flame" to turn off the lights.

 While discussing possible prototyping methods of our hologram idea, we have explored the Pepper's Ghost and immediately started to prototyping our mockup.
 Our earlier mockups on Pepper's Ghost helped us to finalize the form of our candle avatar.

-We also have experimented with several forms of Pepper's Ghost prisms.
+We also experimented with several forms of Pepper's Ghost prisms.
 Since our focus was to create a proof-of-concept, we have decided to incorporate the prism shape.
 Using a laser cutter and a 3D printer, we have fabricated our physical Pepper's ghost mockup.

 To generate a realistic candle flame and smoke, we have used Autodesk 3D Studio Max with FumeFX extension.
 For smoke, we used After Effects Trapcode extension.We have also experimented with RealFlow to create waxy animations of morning notifications.